Title of the book

 It is important to see Deuteronomy in its historical setting.
 It is the pivotal point between the covenant of God with His people and the outworking of that covenant in the history of Israel.

 After the Exodus from Egypt God made a covenant with the first generation of Israelites on Mt.
 Sinai.
-Most of this generation died in the wilderness, following their refusal to enter the Promised Land (Num 13-14).
+All of this generation died in the wilderness, except for Joshua and Caleb, following their refusal to enter the Promised Land (Num 13-14).
 By the end of the Book of Numbers, the Israelites had moved from Sinai to the Plains of Moab, east of the Dead Sea, after defeating the kings in the Transjordan.

 The book of Deuteronomy is a covenant renewal document.
-Much of the material in the book is restated, but as it is not a complete covenant, much is left out which was still relevant.
-It will also be noted that some of the laws are different.
-Some of the stipulations in Exodus and Leviticus are for a semi nomadic people, whereas in Deuteronomy God was preparing the people to settle in the land and become farmers.
-For example, in Leviticus, if people wanted to eat meat it needed to be killed at the tent of meeting (Lev 17:1), but in Deuteronomy they were permitted to kill animals away from the central sanctuary, as long as the blood is covered (Deut 12:20-28).
+Much of the material in the book is a restatement of the law of Moses, but it does not repeat every law.
+Some of the laws are different because the stipulations in Exodus and Leviticus are for a semi-nomadic people living in the wilderness.
+However, in Deuteronomy God was preparing the people to settle in the land and become farmers, so it gives instructions concerning the building of houses (22:8).
+It also ordains the political structure of the nation, including the appointment of judges in each town and of a king (ch 16-18).
+For the sacrifices in Leviticus, if people wanted to eat meat it needed to be killed at the tent of meeting (Lev 17:1), but in Deuteronomy they were permitted to kill animals away from the central sanctuary, as long as the blood is covered (Deut 12:20-28).

 Structure of Deuteronomy